gpospelov/qt-mvvm/examples/plotcolormap/README.md

 It is a widget, wrapper around `QCustomPlot`, provided with status string.
 It shows the content of `ColorMapViewportItem` on the screen and establishes the signaling between `QCustomPlot` and `SessionModel`.
 When user zooms in into `QCustomPlot` with the mouse wheel or drag color bar, the data of the model is updated.
-Similarly, when data is updated via some tree or table view, the changes are propagated to `qcustomplot`.
+Similarly, when data is updated in a model via some tree or table view, the changes are propagated back to `qcustomplot`.
-If the user saves a project file, all zoom level's and, possibly, other settings of `qcustomplot` will be automatically preserved.
+If the user saves a project file, all zoom level's and, possibly, other settings of `qcustomplot` can be automatically preserved.